iewaij/data-analytics-bank-marketing/docs/content/09_decision_tree.md

 - **class_weight:** Weights associated with classes.
 If not given, all classes are supposed to have weight one.
 - **random_state:** Controls both the randomness of the bootstrapping of the samples used when building trees and the sampling of the features to consider when looking for the best split at each node.

 It is important to note that Decision Trees can be combined to form Forests and can be used as primitive estimators in AdaBoost.
-This makes them redundant in terms of accuracy to these more advanced models that use them as a base.
+This makes them redundant in terms of accuracy to these more advanced models that use trees as a base.
 It is still however necessary to understand the individual tree estimator in order to understand how these more advance structures work.
 The tree is also cheaper in terms of computing requirements and can be used as an initial estimator or for feature importance analysis.

 To keep the scope of this paper reasonable, we will focus on elaborating on these more advanced models (Forest and AdaBoost) while keeping in mind that in their very foundation there is a tree, silently doing it's job.

 ## Random Forest

 The Random Forest represents a collection of decision trees.
-They a way of averaging multiple deep decision trees, trained on different parts of the same training set, with the goal of reducing the variance.
+This is a way of averaging multiple deep decision trees, trained on different parts of the same training set, with the goal of reducing the variance.
 This comes at the expense of a small increase in the bias and some loss of interpretability, but generally greatly boosts the performance in the final model.

 In order to prepare the data for the Forest we first run it through our standard transformer, explained in the pipeline section of this text.